brandongregory/dndhelp/src/5e-build-guides/control-caster-builds.md

 ### Tough

-If you’re one of the classes with a d6 hit die (Sorcerers and Wizards), the extra hit points can help.
+For classes with a d6 hit die (Sorcerers and Wizards), the extra hit points can help.
 Your main goal, though, is to stay out of melee combat entirely, so if you find yourself getting hit a lot, you might look at changing some of your tactics.